Family of Imran Khan: Uncles and aunts

 Ahmed Hasan Khan had four daughters: the eldest, Iqbal Bano, followed by Mubarak and Shaukat (Imran's mother).
 Another sister is said to have died early.
 Ahmed Raza Khan (Imran's maternal uncle) was the only son.
-Lieutenant General Ahmed Raza was known affectionately by his friends as "Aghajan", and entered the military service.
-He also played fifteen first-class cricket matches in India and Pakistan, playing for Northern India followed by Punjab.
-He later served as a national selector at the Pakistan Cricket Board.
+Ahmed Raza was known affectionately by his friends as "Aghajan", and played fifteen first-class cricket matches in India and Pakistan, playing for Northern India followed by Punjab.
+He later served as a national selector on the Pakistan Cricket Board.

-Imran's eldest maternal aunt, Iqbal Bano, was married to General Wajid Ali Khan Burki, a high-ranking military official and physician in the Pakistan Army.
+Imran's eldest maternal aunt, Iqbal Bano, was married to Dr. Wajid Ali Khan Burki, a high-ranking medical corps officer and physician in the Pakistan Army.
 Imran's second aunt, Mubarak, was married to Jahangir Khan.
-Jahangir was a cricketer during the British Raj era who played for India and later served as a cricket administrator in Pakistan post-independence.
+Jahangir was a cricketer during the British Raj era and played for India.
+He later served as a cricket administrator in Pakistan until his resignation when his son Majid was close to national selection.
+He resigned from the post to maintain the impartiality of the Cricket Board.

+Imran's uncles Javed Zaman (his cricket mentor), Fawad Zaman, and Humayun Zaman, also played first-class cricket and were the sons of Khan Bahadur Zaman Khan (the founder of Zaman Park).

+One of Pakistan's leading English-language columnists, Khaled Ahmed (1943-2024), who belongs to the Burki tribe, was an uncle of Imran.

 Cousins

-Nausherwan Burki is a US-based physician and pulmonologist who played an instrumental role in setting up Imran's Shaukat Khanum Cancer Hospital and serves in its board of governors; he was also among the original founders of the Pakistan Tehreek-e-Insaf in 1996.
-Wajid and Iqbal Bano's second son, Javed Burki briefly played cricket for Pakistan during the 1960s and also captained the national side.
+Wajid Ali Khan Burki and Iqbal Bano's eldest son, Jamshed Burki, is a retired army captain and civil servant who served as a political agent in the Khyber Agency of the tribal areas and went on to become the Interior Secretary of Pakistan.
+Their second son, Javed Burki, briefly played cricket for Pakistan during the 1960s and also captained the national side.
 After retiring from cricket, Javed served as secretary to the Ministry of Water and Power of the Government of Pakistan.
-Their third son Jamshed Burki, was a retired army major and civil servant who served as a political agent in the Khyber Agency of the tribal areas, among many other important posts, and went on to become the Interior Secretary of Pakistan.
+Their third son, Nausherwan Burki, is a US-based physician and pulmonologist who played an instrumental role in setting up Imran's Shaukat Khanum Cancer Hospital and serves in its board of governors; he was also among the original founders of the Pakistan Tehreek-e-Insaf in 1996.

-Jahangir Khan and Mubarak's eldest son Asad Jahangir Khan won an Oxford Blue in cricket and was a first-class cricketer in Pakistan.
+Jahangir Khan and Mubarak's eldest son Asad Jahangir won an Oxford Blue in cricket and was a first-class cricketer in Pakistan, later serving as Inspector General of the Sindh Police.
 Their second son, Majid Khan became a cricket legend who captained the national side of Pakistan during the 1970s.
 Majid's son Bazid Khan is also a cricketer who has played at the national level.

-Another distant cousin, Humayun Zaman, played first-class cricket between 1956 and 1971.
+Sherandaz Khan, Ijaz Khan, Babar Zaman, and Major General Bilal Omer Khan, are also cousins of Imran Khan.